-In this case the information comes from the author for a specific medium.
-For example, a person who adds a photo on Facebook is creating a bit of original validation (I add this photo because I like, I’ve founded interesting or simply wanted to share it with my environment”).
+In this case, the information comes from the author for a specific medium.
+For example, a person who adds a photo on Facebook is creating an original validation bit (“I add this photo because I like it, I found something interesting or just wanted to share it with my environment”).

 The important thing in this type of validation is that the user PROPOSES the object to be validated

-Let’s go back to the previous example: the user adds a photo or a new post to Facebook, and his circle of contacts expresses their opinion through the system of reactions of said platform.
+Let’s go back to the previous example: the user adds a photo or a new post to Facebook, and his circle of contacts expresses his opinion through the system of reactions of said platform.

-Suggestive or proactive validation
+Suggested or proactive validation

 In this case, the validation is not a proposal or a secondary opinion, but an opinion that encourages other users to take action.
-It is the typical case of reviews, where the user communicates his opinion in his own words, or generates a quantitative assessment (voting systems or rankings).
-In both cases, the explicit or implicit message is:
+It is the typical case of reviews, where the user communicates his opinion in his own words, or generates a quantitative evaluation (voting systems or classifications).

-I-user think that X is [opinion or rating] and other users should follow my advice.
+I think that X is [opinion or rating] and other users should follow my advice.

 In summary: What is the difference between these 3 variants?

-- In the case of the Markers , the information is kept private, and it is usually static and has sporadic access.
+- In the case of the Bookmarks , the information is kept private, it is usually static and has sporadic access.